• Skip to main content

 Don’t press the meat while cooking; pressing squeezes all of the juices out.
 Don’t overcook it, and choose the correct meat/fat blend.
 In burgers, fat isn’t the enemy; it adds flavor and keeps everything moist and juicy.

-What’s the best meat for hamburgers?
+What’s the best meat to use for hamburgers?

 • Be sure to use a clean plate to place your cooked burgers on.
 Don’t reuse the one you used for the raw meat.